lizhanmit/learning-notes/hbase-note/hbase-note.md

   - address of the current cluster master
 - Assignment of regions is mediated via ZooKeeper, which hosts the assignment transaction state in and makes it recovery.
 - Every Region Server along with HMaster Server sends continuous heartbeat at regular interval to Zookeeper and it checks which server is alive and available.
-- Provide server failure notifications so that, recovery measures can be executed.
+- Provide server failure notifications, so that recovery measures can be executed.

 ### HDFS